pkmn/engine/README.md

-[^1]: In the case of Pokémon Showdown, only bugs which stem from a misimplementation of specific effects are reproduced in the engine, bugs which are the result of a misunderstanding of the fundamental mechanics of Pokémon are not.
-In practical terms, 99.99% of games played out in the pkmn engine and on the Pokémon Showdown simulator will be the same, it is only in a very obscure and well documented set of circumstances where the two implementations diverge.
+[^1]: In the case of Pokémon Showdown, only bugs which stem from a misimplementation of specific effects are reproduced in the engine, bugs which are the result of a misunderstanding of the fundamental mechanics of Pokémon or which simply arise due to specific Pokémon Showdown implementation details that are not replicable without making the same (incorrect) architectural choices are not.
+In practical terms, most games played out in the pkmn engine and on the Pokémon Showdown simulator will be the same, it is only in a well defined and and documented set of circumstances where the two implementations diverge.